rahulgpt/kraken/docs/docs/examples/creating-a-endpoint.md

 }
 ```

-Now let's talk about the handler function.
+This is the handler function.
 The handler function passed to `register_route` should have the exact function signature.
 It should return a `char *` at the end.
-It will take the http_req and http_res as arguments.
-Every route handler function will receive `request` for checking various information about the incoming req and `response` for configuring the response.
-You can look more about the api in the API Reference section.
+It takes `http_req` and `http_res` as arguments.
+Every route handler function will receive request for checking various information about the incoming `request` and `response` for configuring the response.
+You can look more about the API in the API Reference section.